kivy/pyjnius/docs/source/api.rst

 .. module:: jnius

-This part of the documentation covers all the interfaces of Pyjnius.
+This part of the documentation covers all the interfaces of PyJNIus.

 Reflection classes
 ------------------